 I am an assistant professor at Pratt Institute’s School of Information.
 My teaching and research is focused on emerging technologies in the information and library science domain.
-I typically teach several sections of the core LIS 654 Information Technologies, as well as a course in Web Development.
-In Fall 2016, I will be offering a new special topics course in Database Design and Development.
+I typically teach several sections of the core LIS 654 Information Technologies, as well as courses in Web Development and Database Design and Development.
 In the past, I have taught and developed courses on topics such as: human-computer interaction, informatics, programming, and social aspects of computing.

 My research areas of interest include: end-user development, human-computer interaction, socio-technical systems, and information technology education.
 I earned my Ph.D. and my MSIS from the College of Information Science and Technology (iSchool) at Drexel University.
 Prior to pursuing my Ph.D., I have an industry background in web development and usability, and am well-versed in a variety of user-centered design methodologies.
 I have held positions in web development in e-commerce, e-learning and academic libraries.